-- 1. Staffing Responsibilities - a.
-The Pharmacy Resident shall perform and demonstrate proficiency as a Staff Pharmacist in the Bayhealth Occupational Health/Walk-in clinic. - b.
-The normal assignment will be an eight-hour shift per two-week pay period. - c.
-The normal weekend assignment will be every third weekend.
-This rotation will include one Saturday and one Sunday for the shift assigned. - e.
+1. Staffing Responsibilities

+- a.
+The pharmacy resident shall demonstrate proficiency as a clinical pharmacist through staffing of the Anticoagulation Clinic and serving as a member of the Medication Reconciliation pharmacy team. - i.
+The normal assignment for the Anticoagulation Clinic will be an eighthour shift per two-week pay period. - ii.
+The normal assignment for the Medication Reconciliation pharmacy team will be every third weekend (one Saturday and one Sunday making the shift assigned).
+The weekend assignment may be scheduled at either Bayhealth campus depending on staffing needs. - iii.
+The PGY1 resident will be required to work one (1) Summer holiday and one (1) Winter holiday with the Medication Reconciliation pharmacy team.
+The holiday assignment may be scheduled at either Bayhealth campus depending on staffing needs. - b.
 This schedule is subject to change by the Residency Program Director.